Deceptive Pattern Database

 time

-Grinding has become a ubiquitous term in gaming, representing the length of time it takes to accomplish a task in a video game.
-Learn the difference between grinding as an intended game design and grinding as manipulative, meant to drive sales.
+Grinding is a universal term in gaming, representing the length of time it takes to accomplish a task or progress.
+Learn the difference between grinding as an intended game design and grinding as manipulation, meant to drive sales.

 -